elizarius/aelzSamples/httpScanner/README.md

  - Extra option could be use IPSec (Ikev2 / Strongswan ) as secure transmission (actually heavy solution)

 TBD
 ---
-1. Implement config file class: list of urls
+1. Implement config file class: list of urls  OK
-2. Read timeout value from config file
+2. Read timeout value from config file        OK
-3. Read content string from config file
+3. Read content string from config file       OK
 4. Move implementation from headers to cpp files
 5. Exception handling instead of traditional status codes  OK
 6. All functions with  RC_NOT_IMPLEMENTED